Francisco Monción: Artistic diversity

-Early in his career, it became clear that Monción would never be a true danseur noble.
-He lacked the elegance of bearing and refinement required for princely roles.
-Yet it was equally clear that he was capable of effective portrayals in many different roles as a premier danseur.
-He was a dashing figure in the Balanchine dances for the Broadway production of The Chocolate Soldier (1947), swirling and twirling with Mary Ellen Moylan.
-He was a delicately tender partner to Tanaquil Le Clercq in Jerome Robbins's meditative Afternoon of a Faun (1953), bringing a sensual, feline languor to the part.
-He was dramatically powerful in the title role of Balanchine's Prodigal Son, entranced by the Siren of Yvonne Mounsey and then heartbreakingly contrite as he painfully made his way home to his father.
-In stark contrast, he was hilariously funny as The Husband in Robbins's The Concert, smoking his cigar and flitting about the stage to butterfly music.
-And, of course, he was mysteriously compelling and beautiful in Orpheus, as the brooding Dark Angel, the role for which he is perhaps best remembered.
+Early in his career, it was apparent that Monción was unlikely to become a true danseur noble.
+It was questionable whether he had the elegance of bearing and refinement required for princely roles.
+Yet it was clear that he was capable of effective portrayals in many different roles as a premier danseur.
+He was a dashing figure in the Balanchine dances for the Broadway production of The Chocolate Soldier (1947), dancing with Mary Ellen Moylan.
+He was a tender partner to Tanaquil Le Clercq in Jerome Robbins's meditative Afternoon of a Faun (1953), bringing a sensual languor to the part.
+He was dramatically powerful in the title role of Balanchine's Prodigal Son, charmed by Yvonne Mounsey and then contrite as he painfully made his way home to his father.
+In contrast, he was funny as The Husband in Robbins's The Concert, smoking his cigar and flitting about the stage to butterfly music.
+He was mysteriously compelling and beautiful in Orpheus, as the brooding Dark Angel, the role for which he is perhaps best remembered.